West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Thank you.

-19 Enabling Business Access To Finance and Investment
+19 Enabling Business Access to Finance & Investment

 Moving on to item 19, enabling business access to finance and investment.